testing-library/eslint-plugin-testing-library/docs/rules/no-render-in-setup.md

    "testing-library/no-render-in-setup": ["error", {"renderFunctions": ["renderWithRedux", "renderWithRouter"]}],
 ```

-If you would like to allow the use of `render` (or custom render function) in _either_ `beforeAll` or `beforeEach`, this can be configured using the option `allowTestingFrameworkSetupHook`.
+If you would like to allow the use of `render` (or a custom render function) in _either_ `beforeAll` or `beforeEach`, this can be configured using the option `allowTestingFrameworkSetupHook`.
 This may be useful if you have configured your tests to [skip auto cleanup](https://testing-library.com/docs/react-testing-library/setup#skipping-auto-cleanup). `allowTestingFrameworkSetupHook` is an enum that accepts either `"beforeAll"` or `"beforeEach"`.

 ```
    "testing-library/no-render-in-setup": ["error", {"allowTestingFrameworkSetupHook": "beforeAll"}],